Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 \subsubsection{Barcodes}

 In this section we briefly recall a few basic facts and definitions concerning persistent homology and barcodes in the context of Floer theory.
 We refer the reader to \cite{PRSZ} for a very detailed introduction and a discussion in much broader context.
 Here, treating barcodes in the framework of Lagrangian Floer complexes, we closely follow \cite{UZ}, with some minor simplifications.
+(A different although equivalent approach to barcodes in this context is put forth in \cite{KS}.
+That approach is, however, slightly less convenient for our purposes.)

 The key difference between the settings used here and in \cite{UZ} is that Floer complexes in \cite{UZ} are $\Z$-graded, while in this paper, as in \cite{CGG}, the complexes are ungraded (or $\Z_2$-graded), i.e., in \cite{UZ} the differential comprises maps between different spaces over $\Lambda$, while here $\p_{\Fl}$ is a map from $\CC$ to itself.
 However, the constructions, results and proofs from \cite{UZ} carry over to our framework.
 For instance, one can apply these results to the ``two-storey'' $\Z$-graded complex